chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 is in use), a transport error does not indicate whether the server has processed the arguments of the RPC Call, or whether the server has accessed or modified client memory associated with that RPC.

-## Transport Considerations

-### Congestion Avoidance

-{{Section 3.1 of RFC7530}} states:

-> Where an NFS version 4 implementation supports operation over the
-> IP network protocol, the supported transport layer between NFS and
-> IP MUST be an IETF standardized transport protocol that is
-> specified to avoid network congestion; such transports include TCP
-> and the Stream Control Transmission Protocol (SCTP).

-{{Section 2.9.1 of RFC8881}} further states:

-> Even if NFS version 4.1 is used over a non-IP network protocol, it
-> is RECOMMENDED that the transport support congestion control.
->
-> It is permissible for a connectionless transport to be used under
-> NFS version 4.1; however, reliable and in-order delivery of data
-> combined with congestion control by the connectionless transport
-> is REQUIRED.
-As a consequence, UDP by itself MUST NOT be used as
-> an NFS version 4.1 transport.

-RPC-over-RDMA version 2 utilizes only reliable, connection-oriented transports that guarantee in-order delivery, meeting all the above requirements for NFS version 4.0 and 4.1.
-See {{Section 4.2.1 of I-D.ietf-nfsv4-rpcrdma-version-two}} for more details.

-### Retransmission and Keep-alive

-NFS version 4 client implementations often rely on a transport-layer connection keep-alive mechanism to detect when an NFS version 4 server has become unresponsive.
-When an NFS server is no longer responsive, client-side keep-alive terminates the connection, triggering reconnection and RPC retransmission.

-Some RDMA transports (such as the Reliable Connected QP type on InfiniBand) have no keep-alive mechanism.
-Without a disconnect or new RPC traffic, such connections can remain alive long after an NFS server has become unresponsive.
-Once an NFS client has consumed all available RPC-over-RDMA version 2 credits on that transport connection, it indefinitely awaits a reply before sending another RPC request.

-NFS version 4 peers SHOULD reserve one RPC-over-RDMA version 2 credit for periodic server or connection health assessment.
-Either peer can use this credit to drive an RPC request on an otherwise idle connection, triggering either a quick affirmative server response or immediate connection termination.

-In addition to network partition and request loss scenarios, RPC-over-RDMA version 2 peers can terminate a connection when a Transport header is malformed or when too many RPC-over-RDMA messages are sent without a credit update.
-In such cases:

-* If a transport error occurs (e.g., an RDMA2_ERROR type message is received) just before the disconnect or instead of a disconnect, the Requester MUST respond to that error as prescribed by the specification of the RPC transport.
-Then the NFS version 4 rules for handling retransmission apply.
-* If there is a transport disconnect and the Responder has provided no other response for a request, then only the NFS version 4 rules for handling retransmission apply.

 # Extending NFS Upper-Layer Bindings {#extending-ulbs}